github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 After making a commit that meets the requirements to count as a contribution, you may need to wait for up to 24 hours to see the contribution appear on your contributions graph.

-### Contributions made to a forked repository that has been deleted
+### Contributions Made to a Forked Repository That Has Been Deleted

-If you have made any contributions to a forked repository and that repository is subsequently deleted by you for any reason, those contributions will be removed from the graph and will no longer be counted.
+If you have made any contributions to a forked repository and subsequently delete that repository, those contributions will be removed from the graph and will no longer be counted.
+Your contributions will only be counted if they remain accessible up to the current date.

 ### Your local Git commit email isn't connected to your account